 The pendulum sweep is one of the essential foundational techniques in Brazilian jiu-jitsu for white belts.
 Therefore, you should be familiar with and understand this beautiful movement from your very first days on the mat.

 The pendulum sweep is one of the best techniques in Brazilian jiu-jitsu.
 It’s an effective Gi and No-Gi movement to put your opponent in danger.

 Furthermore, the pendulum sweep is one of the most effective closed guard sweeps you should learn to develop a ruthless game style.

 It’s another BJJ sweep you need to become familiar with and understand from the start of your training.

 In addition, The elevator sweep is one of the most impressive sweeps in Brazilian jiu-jitsu.

 As a result, this move is quite advantageous, and it will assist you in developing a solid attacking game.

 Double Ankle Sweep

 Therefore, you should be familiar with and understand this beautiful movement from your very first days on the mat.

 Otherwise, the double ankle sweep technique can be performed effectively from a closed guard, among other positions.

-Adding this fantastic technique into your jiu-jitsu game will elevate performance so far.
+Adding this fantastic technique to your jiu-jitsu game will elevate performance so far.
 And it will assist you in developing a solid attacking game.

 Jiu-Jitsu Basic Guard Passes for White Belts

 You must learn several fundamental BJJ guard passing techniques as a white belt.
 So, take a look at the following essential guard passes that beginners must learn and understand.

 Knee Cut Guard Pass

-The knee Cut (knee slide) is among the best BJJ techniques for white belts.
+The knee Cut (knee slice) is among the best BJJ techniques for white belts.
 It’s an excellent technique move for getting through someone’s guard.